alymkarim/alymkarim/README.md

 Right now, I'm working on my thesis: developing a drone-based human detection system using YOLOv5/YOLOv8 for search and rescue operations.
 It's all about combining computer vision with practical, field-ready solutions.

+Although I've had this GitHub account for a while, I'm now actively building out my portfolio and contributing to open source — especially in areas related to data science, drone tech, and automation.

+When I’m not deep in data, you’ll likely find me:

 When I’m not deep in data, you’ll likely find me:
 - 📸 Shooting film photography
 - 🎨 Painting (often just for my own walls!)